pingcap/community/special-interest-groups/sig-dashboard/roles-and-organization-management.md

 ### Promotion

-#### Concept: PR Point

-Most of the promotion rules below use "PR Point" to calculate the contribution, which is calculated as:

-- 1 easy level task = 1 point
-- 1 medium level task = 5 point
-- 1 hard level task = 15 point

 #### Be Promoted to [`Contributor`](../../architecture/README.md#contributor)

 Everyone that successfully contributes commits to the [TiDB Dashboard repository](https://github.com/pingcap-incubator/tidb-dashboard) is a contributor.